ishantjuyal/chatcloud/README.md

 pip install -i https://test.pypi.org/simple/ chatclouds==0.0.2

-# Importing chatclouds:
+# Importing chatclouds

 import chatclouds

-# Functions:
+# Functions

 1. show()
     Code:

     from chatclouds import show
     show(filename)
-    # filename needs to be the name/ path of txt file containing your WhatsApp Chat.
+    (filename needs to be the name/ path of txt file containing your WhatsApp Chat)

     What it does:
     show() function returns an image of the WordCloud that has been formed from the chat after preprocessing the text and removing all the stopwords.